carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 When you are doing exploratory searching, these are the order you want to do things in so that you don't waste your quota.

+Filtering collects tweets as they happen in realtime.
+We will do a filtered search later on.
+It's important to estimate how many tweets you might get via a filtered stream before you start, so that you know how long to run it.

 ### Twarc's Data